-With the 22-point deficit, a Spartans comeback at the time seemed to be doubtful.
-Within just 12 minutes of play in the second half, however, the game was tied at 53.
+With the 22-point deficit, a Spartans comeback seemed to be doubtful.
+Within 12 minutes of play in the second half, however, the score was tied at 53.

 — FOX Sports (@FOXSports) February 17, 2018

-Over the last 8 minutes, the game remained tight, but the Spartans would eventually prevail, 65-60.
-In the second half, Michigan State held Northwestern to just 11 points and during one stretch, the Wildcats missed 17 straight shots.
+During the last 8 minutes, the game remained tight, but the Spartans eventually would prevail 65-60.
+In the second half, Michigan State held Northwestern to 11 points, and during one stretch, the Wildcats missed 17 consecutive shots.

 Spartans point guard Cassius Winston finished with 17 points, 9 rebounds and 7 assists.

-With the win, the Spartans are now 26-3 overall and winners of their last 10 games.
-The team is also 14-2 in Big Ten play with just two games remaining in the regular season.
+With the win, the Spartans are 26-3 and winners of their last 10 games.
+The team is 14-2 in Big Ten play, with two games remaining in the regular season.